SunsetSamu/Backdays/README.md

 ---

-### V5:
+## V5:
-#### Practical Changelog
+### Practical Changelog

 1. **Drag and Drop Support:** Added functionality to drag and drop folders directly into the application window.
-This makes it easier to add folders for backup without having to navigate through selection dialogs.

 2. **Custom Backup Path:** Users can now choose a custom path to save backups.
 This option is controlled by a checkbox and a button to select the destination path.

 3. **Progress Indicator:** A progress bar has been added to show the progress of the backup creation process.
-This provides visual feedback on the progress of the backup.

-#### Technical Changelog
+### Technical Changelog

 1. **Drag and Drop Functionality:**
 - Enabled support for dragging and dropping folders into the application window with `setAcceptDrops(True)` (line 16).